The Importance Of Mental Stimulation For Adult Dogs

 Assessing your dog's individual needs

 Every dog is unique, and their mental stimulation requirements may vary.
 Assessing your dog's individual needs involves considering factors such as breed, age, temperament, and current mental stimulation levels.
-Dogs with high energy levels or working breeds may require more mental stimulation compared to less active breeds.
+Dogs with high or working breeds may require more mental stimulation compared to less active breeds.

 Setting goals and objectives